h0tgril/alecs-buffed-mobs/README.md

 *   **Double Explosion:** Default creepers have 2x explosion radius and set fire.

 #### Skeletons & Strays

+These now try to take potshots at you from very far away.

 *   **Fast Arrows:** Arrows fired by skeletons and strays have 2x velocity.
 *   **Enhanced Follow Range:** 4x normal follow range.

+#### Spiders
+*   **Speed:** Spiders can outrun players, like how it was in 1.7-beta before sprinting existed.
+Their haphazard pathing also makes them very hard to hit with arrows this way.
+*   **Swimming:** Dolphin's Grace makes them faster on water too, but their pathing makes them act more like the "sceeters" in Super Mario Sunshine.

 #### Wither

+This boss now spawns minions to cover its deficiencies.

 *   **Weather Effects:** Spawning a Wither triggers a thunderstorm.
 *   **Boss Music:** Plays the 'Ward' music disc locally to all nearby players while the Wither is alive.
 *   **Arrow Counterattack:** When reaching 50% HP, the Wither releases a volley of arrows (doubled for every arrow hit it took) at nearby players.
 *   **Lightning Strikes:** 30% chance for Wither Skulls to strike lightning upon impact.
 *   **Mob Summoning:** 1% chance for skulls to spawn 10 angry Bees or 10 Silverfish nearby.
 *   **Defensive Explosion:** Triggers a power 12 explosion if it takes damage while surrounded by too many blocks.
+This is to prevent you from trapping it in a cave and letting iron golems do the work.

 #### Ender Dragon

+This boss used to be weak to swords when perched, but now you have to face it directly if you want it not to teleport away, which comes with serious risks.

 *   **Regeneration:** Regenerates 2 HP every 10 seconds.
 *   **Evasive Maneuvers:** Teleports to a new location if a player attacks it from behind (not facing the dragon).
 *   **Enhanced Breath:** Dragon fireballs and breath clouds deal 2x damage and apply Poison II and Fire for 5 seconds.